Periodic and Aperiodic Function Interfaces

 Export-Function Top Models

-You can represent an export-function top model as a function-call subsystem.
-For export-function models, the code generator produces code for independent functions that execute at a periodic rate or aperiodically in response to events.
+If you are using Embedded Coder, for export-function models, the code generator produces code for independent functions that execute at a periodic rate or aperiodically in response to events.
 You can integrate the independent function code with other target environment software, including the function scheduler and other platform and custom services.

 This example top model shows an export-function implementation of a component.
 The

 model uses three Function-Call Subsystem blocks, FC1_subsystem, FC1_subsystem, and

 FC3_subsystem, which have periodic rates to implement three periodic entry-point

 functions.
 Signal lines that connect the Function-Call Subsystem blocks,